openformatproj/augmented-things/augmented-things/web/README.md

 By default, Tomcat redirects the standard output on this file: ```$CATALINA_HOME/logs/catalina.out```.
 Check it for log info.

 ## Launch from Eclipse
 After Tomcat installation, it is also possible to run the application on server using Eclipse.
-In this way, it can be easier to check logs on Console during further development.
+In this way, it can be easier to check logs on Console during further development. **NOTE:** you cannot run Tomcat from bash and from Eclipse simultaneously.
+If you started up the server as descripted above, first shut it down before launching it on the IDE.

 Open Eclipse and click on:

 * Window -> Preferences -> Server/Runtime Environments